JChristensen/pi-hole/openwrt_procedure.md

 Hat tip to [Jeff Keller](https://jeff.vtkellers.com/posts/technology/force-all-dns-queries-through-pihole-with-openwrt/) for these rules.

 #### Port forward rules
 These rules (one for IPv4, one for IPv6) redirect any DNS traffic originating on the LAN to the Pi-hole machine.
-The Pi-hole machine itself is excluded from this rule.
+The Pi-hole machine itself is excluded from these rules.

 Go to `Network > Firewall > Port Forwards`.
 Click `Add` to create a new rule, and make the following settings on the `General Settings` tab: